donnatchris/minitalk/README.md

 - The server confirms the reception of each message by sending a signal to the client.
 - Support for Unicode characters.

+## ABOUT MY CODE
+The mandatory and bonus directories contain the same functionality.
+Here's how the program works:
+- Characters are sent bit by bit: SIGUSR1 corresponds to 0, and SIGUSR2 corresponds to 1.
+- When 8 bits are received, the server store the character.
+- Every time the server receives a bit, it confirms reception to the client by sending a SIGUSR2.
+- The client first sends 11 characters, which represent the length (strlen) of the message it will transmit.
+For example, if the strlen is 126, the client will send the string "00000000126".
+- The server verifies that the received string can be converted to an integer, then allocates memory for the message to be received.
+- The client sends the actual message.
+- The server ensures that the last character of the message is a newline ('\n').
+It then sends a SIGUSR2 to the client to confirm complete reception of the message.
+- If the server encounters an error at any point, it returns "ERROR" and reinitializes itself to be ready to receive a new message.
+- A kind of "timer" is implemented: if too much time passes between the reception of two bits (or between two confirmations for the client), the programs return "ERROR", and the server reinitializes itself.
+- If another client attempts to send a message while the server is already processing a message from a different client, the new message is ignored.
+No response is sent to the second client, causing it to return "ERROR".

 ## ARCHITECTURE:
 - mandatory/ directory for the mandatory part:
     - include/ directory for header files